Ravn-Tech/HyperTag/README.md

 ```$ hypertag merge human into "Homo Sapiens"```

 ### Query using Set Theory
 Prints file names matching the query.
-Nesting is currently not supported, queries are evaluated from left to right.
+Nesting is currently not supported, queries are evaluated from left to right

 Print paths: ```$ hypertag query human --path```